-As a result of the COVID-19 pandemic, we originated approximately \$131.0 million of PPP loans during 2020.
-These loans have an interest rate of 1.00% plus the amortization of the origination fee, which resulted in a yield of 3.40% on PPP loans in 2020.
+As a result of the COVID-19 pandemic, we originated approximately \$186.0 million of PPP loans from April 3, 2020, the first day of the program, through May 31, 2021, the last day of the program.
+These loans have an interest rate of 1.00% plus the accretion of the origination fee, which resulted in a yield of 8.16% on PPP loans in 2021 compared to 3.40% in 2020.
 The maturity date of these loans is two or five years unless the borrower's loan is forgiven, in which case the loan would be repaid sooner.
-While the cost of our funds is lower than the yield on these loans, the interest rate spread is lower than we generally have received on other loans.
-As a result of the origination of PPP loans and our participation in the second round of PPP funding in 2021, to the extent PPP loans we originate are not forgiven, our net interest income may increase in future periods, but our net interest margin may be negatively affected by the lower interest rates on PPP loans.
-The balance of PPP loans was \$100.1 million at December 31, 2020, after a portion of the loans had been forgiven.
-The average balance of PPP loans during 2020 was \$88.5 million which generated interest income of \$3.0 million.
-There were \$2.0 million of origination fees remaining to be accreted into income at December 31, 2020.
-In addition, the COVID-19 pandemic has slowed our origination of new loans, which may lead to lower net interest income and net interest margin in future periods as a result of lower loan volumes.
-The decline in market interest rates will adversely impact our net interest income and net interest margin as a result of lower yields on loans and investment securities exceeding the benefit of a lower cost of funds.
+Approximately 91% of our PPP loans have been forgiven as of December 31, 2021.
+The balance of PPP loans was \$17.2 million at December 31, 2021.
+The average balance of PPP loans during 2021 was \$67.6 million, which generated interest income of \$5.5 million compared to an average balance of \$88.5 million in 2020 which generated interest income of \$3.0 million.
+There were \$639,000 of origination fees remaining to be accreted into income at December 31, 2021.
+The COVID-19 pandemic has slowed our origination of new loans, which may lead to lower net interest income and net interest margin in future periods as a result of lower loan volumes.
+The decline in market interest rates has adversely impacted our net interest margin as a result of lower yields on loans and investment securities exceeding the benefit of a lower cost of funds.
+In addition, the increase in deposit balances has increased our cash balances, which has negatively impacted our net interest margin.